globus/globus-automate-client/docs/source/globus_action_providers.rst

 ..............................

 Input documents will be validated against the HTTP action provider JSON schema.
-You can get an authoritative copy of the JSON schema by running this command:

-..  code-block:: text

-    globus-automate action introspect --action-url https://actions.globus.org/http
+The schema can be authoritatively retrieved using the introspection instructions at the top of this document.

 If the JSON schema validation fails the HTTP provider will return a JSON document with a list of errors.
 For example, if the ``method`` is not one of the supported values you will see an error like this: